 In this post, I’ll do a complete analysis and breakdown of the expenses, cash flow profit, and amount of equity for each of my three rental properties, which I’ve owned for three to four years.

 What to Know When Investing in Real Estate

-When you're learning how much profit should you make on a rental property, there are several different things you should keep in mind to help you make informed decisions about your investment.
+When you’re learning how much profit you should make on a rental property, you should keep several different things in mind to help you make informed decisions about your investment.

-You can take out a cash-out refinance when your home's value or the amount of equity you have in it goes up.
+You can take out a cash-out refinance when your home’s value or the equity you have in it increases.
 This allows you to take out a new mortgage loan for a larger amount than your original loan.
-Then, you can take out the difference between both these loans in cash.
+Then, you can take out the difference between these loans in cash.
 Essentially, you are turning some of your equity into cash.
 You can then use this cash for anything you want, such as renovating the home or additional investments in other properties.